Beaver fraternal orders: Beavers Reserve Fund Fraternity

 The earliest "beaver" fraternal order was the Beavers Reserve Fund Fraternity founded in 1902, and initially based in Stoughton, Wisconsin.
 It was later based in Madison.
 It only operated in the state of Wisconsin and had 16,900 members as of Jan.
 1, 1923.

 Beavers National Mutual Benefit

 The Beavers National Mutual Benefit grew out of the above group in 1916.
-Members of the Beavers Reserve Fund Fraternity who felt that the latters flat rate assessment policy was insufficient were allowed to transfer their policies to the new organization.
+Members of the Beavers Reserve Fund Fraternity who felt that the latter's flat rate assessment policy was insufficient were allowed to transfer their policies to the new organization.
 That same year the new organization absorbed the Fraternal Order of Rangers and the Supreme Assembly of the Defenders.
 In 1919 it absorbed the National Fraternal League.
 The group discarded its ritual and became National Mutual Benefit in 1931.
 This order absorbed two further organizations, the Farmers Life Insurance Association, in 1931, and the United Danish Society of America in 1945.